DinhLeGaulois2/sql_react_redux_airline_reservation/README.md

 # Airline Reservation

+# [Project will be upgraded: Authentication will be set up for SERVER, DATABASE and UI to protect every "route" that need protection]

 ## Aim
 Building a project based on an EER (Enhanced Entity-Relationship).
 The goal is to learn to build project base on someone's idea, which is much more difficult than with ours.